The Hymns of the Atharvaveda, Book Three - Ancient Hindu Prayers and Charms

 burning with zealous fervour, brought forth her

-With him the Gods subdued their
+him the Gods subdued their adversaries: the Lord of

 Might became the Dasyus' slayer.

-Satisfy thou our hearts' desires.
-Gladly
+thou our hearts' desires.
+Gladly accept our sacrifice.

-HYMN XI
+HYMN 11

 A charm for the recovery of a dangerously sick man

-decline and from consumption:
+and from consumption:

-O Indra, thou and Agni!
+Indra, thou and Agni!

-Out of Destruction's lap again I bring him, save
+Out of Destruction's lap again I bring him, save him for life

 last a hundred autumns.